jmanogil-coding/enrich-http-logstash-ELK/README.md

 All those columns make the **extra info** which Logstash reads and will index into your elasticsearch cluster.
 Remember the http request only contains a part of the data that will be indexed into Elasticsearch

 You should also create a read-only user that Logstash needs to read from that database.
-Run the script [logstash-user.sql](database/logstash-user.sql) into the database to create the user `logstash`.
+Run the script [logstash-user.sql](database/logstash-user.sql) into the database to create the user `logstash`

 ```
 $ sudo mysql -u root -pXXXX < logstash-user.sql
 ```